CrowdStrike/falconpy/README.md

 ## Contribute to FalconPy :coffee:
 Interested in joining an elite community of security-focused Python developers and earning your place on our [contributors list](https://github.com/CrowdStrike/falconpy/blob/main/AUTHORS.md#contributors)?

-There are *many* ways you can contribute to the FalconPy project and we want to hear from you!
+There are *many* ways you can contribute to the FalconPy project!

 _Providing feedback_ by opening a GitHub ticket.
 Even a fly-by "Hey, this worked!" is appreciated and helps validate approaches.
 Ideas on improving the project are most welcome.